-The DESIS Scholarship is awarded to a graduate student who develops research in line with the theories and objectives of the DESIS Lab at Emily Carr University, and plays a supportive role in DESIS lab events throughout the academic year.
+The DESIS Scholarship is awarded to a graduate student each year who develops research in line with the theories and objectives of the DESIS Lab at Emily Carr University, and plays a supportive role in DESIS lab events throughout the academic year.
 The DESIS Scholar has direct access to DESIS Lab faculty and resources.

-2018/2019 DESIS Scholar: Joshua Singler
+2019-20 DESIS Scholar: Joshua Singler

 Joshua Singler is a designer and researcher whose practice focuses on unearthing rhythms, patterns, and layers embedded within the complex nature of our daily interactions with the public realm.
 Joshua’s research practice aims to tap into the power of communication design with the objective to intervene, disrupt, and inspire a redirection to the habitual routines of everyday life.